DrHoneydew78/neo/README.md

 - Sane defaults based on terminal size!

 # Usage
-Clone the repo, then just run then `neo` script.
-For basic usage, run `neo -h`.
+Clone the repo, then just run the `neo` script.

+For basic usage, run `neo -h`.\
 For extended documentation, run `neo -H`.

 Press the INT key (typically Ctrl-C) to break out of the program.